Are Methylene Blue Infusions Safe?

 This Really Happened

-A 29-year-old man with a history of cancer and depression was administered the chemotherapy drug ifosfamide (Ifex).
+A 29-year-old man with cancer and depression was given the chemotherapy drug ifosfamide.
 He developed confusion and hallucinations and was diagnosed with chemotherapy-related toxicity.
-His symptoms improved after methylene blue was administered, and additional doses of methylene blue were prescribed to prevent additional chemotherapy-related toxicity.
+His symptoms improved after methylene blue was administered, and additional doses of methylene blue were prescribed to prevent further chemotherapy-related toxicity.
 He then developed confusion, muscle rigidity, and sweating.
-These symptoms were initially attributed to the chemotherapy regimen but were later determined to be secondary to a drug interaction between methylene blue and venlafaxine (Effexor®), an antidepressant drug taken by the patient.
-The man required admission to the intensive care unit but eventually recovered without complications.
+These symptoms were initially attributed to the chemotherapy regimen but were later determined to be the result of a drug interaction between methylene blue and venlafaxine (Effexor), an SNRI antidepressant drug that he was taking.
+He required treatment in an intensive care unit but eventually recovered (from Gilbert & Acamune, 2020).